THE CARBURETOR SHOP

 The Rochester B’s may or may not be missing the choke assembly (as most seem to be buying these for multi-carb set-ups, this should be of little or no consequence).

-The Rochester quadrajets will be Pontiac (front inlet) and may or may not be missing the fuel inlet nut.
+The Rochester quadrajets will be Pontiac (front inlet) from 1972, 1973, or 1974 (our choice) and may or may not be missing the fuel inlet nut.